 These apples are tart-sweet, so they taste delicious raw, baked or cooked.
 Buy one of these types if you’re not sure yet how you want to eat your apples.

-The number of apple varieties out there is virtually limitless.
+The number of different types of apples out there is virtually limitless.
 We hope our guide to the most common types helps you pick the best fruit for your fresh pie or cozy apple butter.
 Happy fall!